jackohughes/ghc-proposals/proposals/0000-linear-types.rst

 There are three possible systems we can consider:

-1. A system with linear functions (as we are proposing)
+1. a system with linear functions (as we are proposing),
-2. A system with affine functions
+2. a system with affine functions,
-3. A system with both linear and affine functions
+3. a system with both linear and affine functions.

 All three system are consistent and can be easily accommodated in our formalism.
 In fact the formalism has been designed with extensibility